samecutler/samecutler.github.io/content/publication/kriek-2023/index.md

 #   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
 #   Otherwise, set `projects = []`.
 projects: []
-publishDate: '2024-01-16T20:44:58.585092Z'
+publishDate: '2024-01-17T18:18:08.732916Z'
 publication_types:
 - '2'
-abstract: In this paper, we present the Heavy Metal Survey, which obtained ultra- deep medium-resolution spectra of 21 massive quiescent galaxies at $1.4łesssim złesssim 2.2$ with Keck/LRIS and MOSFIRE.
+abstract: In this paper, we present the Heavy Metal Survey, which obtained ultra-deep medium-resolution spectra of 21 massive quiescent galaxies at 1.4≲ z≲ 2.2 with Keck/LRIS and MOSFIRE.
 With integration times of up to 16 hrs per band per galaxy, we observe numerous Balmer and metal absorption lines in atmospheric windows.
-We successfully derive spectroscopic redshifts for all 21 galaxies and for 19 we also measure stellar velocity dispersions ($σ_v$), ages, and elemental abundances, as detailed in an accompanying paper.
-Except for one emission-line AGN, all galaxies are confirmed as quiescent through their faint or absent H$α$ emission and evolved stellar spectra.
-For most galaxies exhibiting faint H$α$, elevated [NII]/H$α$ suggests a non-star-forming origin.
-We calculate dynamical masses ($M_m̊ dyn$) by combining $σ_v$ with structural parameters obtained from HST/COSMOS(-DASH), and compare them with stellar masses ($M_*$) derived using spectrophotometric modeling, considering various assumptions.
-For a fixed initial mass function (IMF), we observe a strong correlation between $M_ ̊dyn/M_*$ and $σ_v$.
-This correlation may suggest that a varying IMF, with high-$σ_v$ galaxies being more bottom-heavy, was already in place at $z∼2$.
-When implementing the $σ_v$-dependent IMF found in the cores of nearby early-type galaxies and correcting for biases in our stellar mass and size measurements, we find a low scatter in $M_rd̊yn/M_*$ of 0.14 dex.
+We successfully derive spectroscopic redshifts for all 21 galaxies and for 19 we also measure stellar velocity dispersions (σ_v), ages, and elemental abundances, as detailed in an accompanying paper.
+Except for one emission-line AGN, all galaxies are confirmed as quiescent through their faint or absent Hα emission and evolved stellar spectra.
+For most galaxies exhibiting faint Hα, elevated [NII]/Hα suggests a non-star-forming origin.
+  We calculate dynamical masses (M_ dyn) by combining σ_v with structural parameters obtained from HST/COSMOS(-DASH), and compare them with stellar masses (M_*) derived using spectrophotometric modeling, considering various assumptions.
+For a fixed initial mass function (IMF), we observe a strong correlation between M_ dyn/M_* and σ_v.
+This correlation may suggest that a varying IMF, with high-σ_v galaxies being more bottom-heavy, was already in place at z∼2.
+When implementing the σ_v-dependent IMF found in the cores of nearby early-type galaxies and correcting for biases in our stellar mass and size measurements, we find a low scatter in M_ dyn/M_* of 0.14 dex.
 However, these assumptions result in unphysical stellar masses, which exceed the dynamical masses by 34%.
 This tension suggests that distant quiescent galaxies do not simply grow inside-out into today's massive early-type galaxies and the evolution is more complicated.
 publication: '*arXiv e-prints*'
 doi: 10.48550/arXiv.2311.16232
 links: